bill-richards/natural-modelling/docs/code.md

 # commit all changes for this submodule
 git commit -a -m "sub module change description"

+# push the changes to HEAD of the remote _develop_ branch
+git push origin HEAD:develop

 # return to the project root
 cd ..